bstefanescu/qutejs/web/doc/docs/getting-started.md

 ## Component Namespace

 To isolate user defined components and avoid name clashes with external components you can use a namespace.
-To define a component in a namespace just prefix the compnent name with the namespace prefix.  \
+To define a component in a namespace just prefix the component name with the namespace prefix.  \
 **Example:** `<x-tag name='my:select'>` will define a component named `select` in the `my` namespace.
 To use such components in templates you need to specify the qualified name (including the prefix).

-All components which are not explicitely prefixed with a namespace, will be part of the default Qute namespace which is using the `q` prefix.  \
+All components which are not explicitly prefixed with a namespace, will be part of the default Qute namespace which is using the `q` prefix.  \
 **Example:** `<x-tag name='popup'>` is equivalent to `<x-tag name='q:popup'>`.

 Components inside the default namespace can be specified with both the qualified name or the local name (i.e. non prefixed name) when used in other templates.